GJKrupa/home-environment-sensor/README.md

 ## The Code

-Hopefully this is reasonable self-explanatory.
+The code was written using [PlatformIO](https://platformio.org/) in VSCode.
+Hopefully this is reasonably self-explanatory.
 I've added some configuration macros at the top for things like wi-fi settings, database endpoint and NTP servers and details of specific rooms.
 The RAIN_MONITOR macro should be defined when creating the outdoor version and commented out for the indoor model.

 ## Construction